Bulletin #2281, Know Your Soil: Lead in the Soil

 The only way to know the lead content of your soil is to test it!

-Once a soil is contaminated with lead, the lead will remain there for over 1,000 years, unless the soil is dug up and safely disposed of.
+Once soil is contaminated with lead, the lead will remain there for over 1,000 years, unless the soil is dug up and safely disposed of.
 Generally, most of the lead is in the top 6 inches of soil, depending on whether or not the soil has been mixed by gardening.
-Removing that layer and replacing it with uncontaminated topsoil will probably get rid of the lead hazard—test your soil again afterwards to be sure.
+Removing that layer and replacing it with uncontaminated topsoil will probably get rid of the lead hazard — test your soil again afterward to be sure.

 Where soil removal is not possible or practical, there are still precautions that you can take to make sure that you and your children can garden and play safely.
 Follow these recommendations to prevent undue lead intake.